cyrilf/sneeky/README.md

 ##2 - Launch the server

-    node game.js
+    node sneeky.js

 ##3 - Enjoy :)
-    Your game is ready and wait for you at localhost:2377
+    sneeky is ready and wait for you at localhost:2377

 [Cyril F - Web developer](http://cyrilf.com)